GenericMappingTools/gmt/doc/rst/source/gmt2kml.rst

     feature set by **-F**, and they will be encoded in the KML file as Extended Data sets, whose attributes will be available in a Google Earth balloon when the item is selected.
-    The data file must have enough data columns and trialing text to accommodate the number of columns requested.
+    The data file must have enough data columns and trailing text to accommodate the number of columns requested.
 If the number of extended data is one larger than the number of available numerical columns then the entire trailing text is set as the last extended data column.